 - By calling Health & Wellness at 416-978-8030

 - Online by using their Web Access Account (ONLY until July 14, 2017 for patients who have already been registered with the Health & Wellness Center).
 Look for “TB tests” spots.

-Patients will be advised when to book for TB Reading at the time of the test.
+- Patients will be advised when to book for a TB Reading at the time of the test.

-Some students will require one test and others require two.
+- Some patients will require one test and others require two.
 Each test has to be read for results 48 - 72 hours later, so reading dates and times will correspond with the test date and time.
 You can book your reading at the time of your test.

 - Online by using your Web Access Account (ONLY until July 14, 2017 for patients who have already been registered with the Health & Wellness Center).
 Look for “TB Readings” spots.

-NOTE: Patients do NOT need to check in at the Accounts Window or the Reception for readings.
+- Patients do NOT need to check in at the Reception for readings.
 You can go directly to the Nursing Area.